nigelhewitt/Logger/README.md

 can't deduce any certain rules that it doesn't break a few line further down but I think I have a handle on what is intended - aside from the Russian entries that I substitue out with another string that I believe covers the actual callsigns used.
-It decodes all the countries in my current log other than four that I don't actually believe.
+It decodes all the countries in my current log other than four that I don't actually believe in.

 The ListView source is based on an old Microsoft example with my tweaks.